 For the first season, there were eight teams, four from Victoria, and four from other states.
 The Victorian contingent comprised Carlton, Collingwood, Melbourne and the Western Bulldogs.
 The non-Victorian teams included Fremantle, Adelaide, Brisbane Lions and Greater Western Sydney.

 The other clubs that applied to be part of the inaugural season were granted provisional licences to be part of an expanded women's league in the future.
 These teams were Richmond, Geelong, North Melbourne, St Kilda, and the West Coast Eagles.

 After some exhibition games in 2016, the inaugural season was held over eight-weeks in February and March 2017.
 The competition featured six home-and-away rounds, with the top four playing two semi-finals and a Grand Final.

-Four more teams were added to the league for the 2020 season — Gold Coast, Richmond, St Kilda and West Coast — meaning the AFLW has grown from eight teams to 14 in its four years.
+Four more teams were added to the league for the 2020 season — Gold Coast, Richmond, St Kilda and West Coast — meaning the AFLW grew from eight teams to 14 in four years.
 The 2020 season was concluded prematurely with no premiership being awarded.